Ledrunning/RaspberryPi_expansion_card/README.md

 * Test sourse codes located in Source folder;

 * You should configure your Raspbian using tutorial and commands in Settings.txt;

+### More informations in Russian - http://ledrunner.ru/2017/02/01/rpi-expansion-board-2/ (You can use the translate in this site on top right corner)